faizan35/Terraform_Mastery_Hub/README.md

     - Set up a simple AWS S3 bucket using Terraform.

+- **Exercise 1: Getting Started with Terraform**

+  - Task: Set up an AWS S3 bucket using Terraform.
+Customize settings like bucket name, ACL, and region.

+- **Exercise 2: Terraform Commands**

+  - Task: Use `terraform init`, `terraform plan`, and `terraform apply` to deploy and manage the S3 bucket.

 ### Module 2: Terraform Configuration and Variables

 1.  **Terraform Configuration Structure**